wzhudev/reverse-linear-sync-engine/README.md

 **Action** and **computed** are core MobX primitives.
 During bootstrapping, these properties are made observable by directly calling MobX's `makeObservable` API.

-## Appendix C: What's not covered in this post?
+## Appendix B: What's not covered in this post?

+---

 3. **`persistence`**: Indicates how the property should be stored in the database.
 Options include `none`, `createOnly`, `updateOnly`, and `createAndUpdate`.
 4. **`referenceOptional`**: Its distinction from `referenceNullable` is unclear.